Nameh-Dhiman/dhiwise-assessment/README.md

 * To run the frontend, use "npm run start" command after going inside the frontend directory, on the command line.

-## Status
-* Was able to create the API in the backend to serve the tree structure nested data.
-* Was able to fetch it on the frontend and map the data to respective components.
-* Was able to hide table data on hover.
-* Wasn't able to complete editing the string data in table, but could have done it if more time was allowed.

 ### Tech Stack
 ___